 What is it?

-Generally takes place in the third trimester of pregnancy.
+Generally in the third trimester of pregnancy.

 They will likely examine your hands to see if there is easy access to a vein, if needed.

 If they have any concerns they will note this and a plan made to address any issues.

 The RCOG states it’s so “potential difficulties with venous access, regional or general anaesthesia can be identified”.

 It is likely that you’ll be advised that if you’re considering an epidural, to request it earlier in labour.
 This is because for some bigger people, it can take longer to get it in place and working effectively.
 So, rather than hold on until you are desperate, if you’re thinking of requesting one they suggest you don’t wait.